zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 ## Conclusion

 Higher-order functions allow you to generalize a function so that it can work in various different scenarios.
-This allows you to avoid writing the same boiler plate code over and over again and instead allows you to focus on the logic that matters.
+This allows you to avoid writing the same boilerplate code over and over again and instead allows you to focus on the logic that matters.
 There are many other higher-order functions that I haven't covered here but these are the most common ones.
-If you're interested in a more in depth look at higher-order functions, I highly recommend reading [this chapter](http://learnyouahaskell.com/higher-order-functions) in "Learn You A Haskell".
+If you're interested in a more in-depth look at higher-order functions, I highly recommend reading [this chapter](http://learnyouahaskell.com/higher-order-functions) in "Learn You A Haskell".

 In the next article, we'll look into [lazy evaluation and infinite data structures]({% link _posts/2019-11-16-laziness.md %})